SEE HYDROGEN ECOSYSTEM IN REAL TIME

 Renewable Natural Gas (RNG):

-- Consider the long-term sustainability and environmental impact of the technology, including life cycle assessments and potential environmental benefits beyond carbon emissions reduction.
+- The technology's long-term sustainability and environmental impact should be taken into account.
+This includes life cycle assessments and potential environmental advantages that go beyond reducing carbon emissions.